We are ambitious at the University of Reading. We want our students to think laterally, to have an impact and to make a difference.

-A well-connected town with a vibrant nightlife in its own right, Reading provides many reasons why you should join us and BE RED.
+A well-connected town with a vibrant nightlife in its own right, Reading provides a great experience for many new students each year.

 All classes include warm ups, barre and centre work relevant for each class as well as choreographed routines used for shows and competitions we are a part of throughout the year.